 When filming is complete, a Delphi staff member will complete the basic editing (add text, graphics, backgrounds, PowerPoint slides, etc.) and upload the video to a server such as YouTube (unlisted) or a Flash Comm Server, depending on the specific needs of the video.
 A link or embed code will be provided to incorporate the video into Blackboard.

 For large or non-academic video projects, Information Technology offers a range of video production services including conceptualization, studio and location shooting, editing and live streaming of events.

-The Delphi Center will digitize video from a DVD or VHS tape and upload it to video servers such as YouTube or a Flash Comm Server.
+The Delphi Center will digitize video from a DVD and upload it to video servers such as YouTube or Panopto.
 All copyright restrictions apply.
 Please refer to the copyright website.
 We cannot legally copy an entire film or video without specific written consent.
 Fair Use guidelines allow us to copy a “reasonable portion” of a film for educational purposes.

 Digital Media Suite